maco2ou/memodark/README.md

 # memodark
 Memo Dark is memopad for Android app.

-If you would like to cooperate with the translation, please modify this string.xml and send it by e-mail.
+ I would appreciate it if you could help the translation. please modify this string.xml and send it by e-mail.